mottolagabriele/networking2-unitn/README.md

 This folder contains the following files:
 1. my_network.py: Python script to build a network with seven hosts, five sercers, six switchs and the respective links.

+2. set_slices.sh: Bash script that automatically create the slides.

-2. normal_scenario.sh: Bash script that automatically build two virtual queues ....
+3. normal_scenario.sh: Bash script that automatically build two virtual queues (50 Mbit/s for labs, 100 Mbit/s for IT OFFICE).

-3. full_scenario.sh: Bash script that automatically build two virtual queues ....
+4. full_scenario.sh: Bash script that automatically build two virtual queues (75 Mbit/s for labs, 100 Mbit/s for IT OFFICE).

-4. isolated_scenario.sh: Bash script that automatically build three virtual queues ....
+5. isolated_scenario.sh: Bash script that automatically build three virtual queues  (50 Mbit/s for each labs, 100 Mbit/s for IT OFFICE).

+6. service_scenario.sh: Bash script that automatically buil (5 Mbit/s for Torrent, 15 Mbit/s for streaming, 30 Mbit/s for VoIP ).

-4. slicing_scenario.py: Application that utilizes the aforementioned scripts in an automatic manner, in order to dynamically implement the network slicing strategy.
-This is the original file minus the automatical change
+7. slicing_scenario.py: Application that utilizes the aforementioned scripts in an automatic manner, in order to dynamically implement the network slicing strategy.
+This is the original file minus the automatic mode change.

+8. program.py: Python script that run the gui and call the files.

+9. NetworkDrawer: Python script that allow creating the network image, allows to set host/server/switch, set connection, change color connection

 ### How to Run ###
 You can simply run the emulation application with the following commands in this folder.